North Seal River Lodge Menu of Lakes

 It hasn’t been fished for a couple of years but a great lake that several guests patronized.
 Nice pike water and some unbelievable trout holes.
 1 boat available.

 Whitmore Lake –

 The Southwest end of this lake is completely breathtaking and unique, looking more like a scene out of the Canadian Rockies.
 It has all four species, with a good population of pike ranging from 36-46″.
 Lake trout up to 40 lbs. have been caught with just limited angling.
 Whitmore has some of the deepest holes in the North Seal ranging from 100 feet to 200 feet and our last guests that fished lake trout there hooked into some monsters that could not be brought in.
 Some of the trout have been blackish from the depths.
 We have added an overnight cabin to this lake.
 2 boats available.

 From the Boreal forest to the Tundra, 30 different lakes are presently offered – 26 via fly-out, 2 portages, and 2 lakes by our convenient mechanized portages.
 The concept of the North Seal was to open this vast watershed with so many choices, the fishing would stay pristine and amazing forever!
 This area is exclusively yours to explore – no other lodges, long boat rides, no commercial fishing, just pure virgin fishing just like 100 years ago.
 Our state-of-the-art floatplanes await your beck-and-call, ready to unlock any fishing desire you have.

 • All boats, motors, gas, and other equipment are already on-site.

-• Fly-out prices in 2016 will range from $200 – $475* per person, depending on distance and other factors.
+• Fly-out prices range from $300 – $475* per person, depending on distance and other factors.
 Your guide will always accompany you.